Kavya-812/Waterway-debris-removal-system/README.md

 ### Usage

 Once the code is uploaded to the ESP8266 and the Remote XY application is installed, the solar-powered water trash collector can be controlled using the mobile device.
-The collector can be started and stopped remotely, and the water level and trash bin status can be monitored in real-time.
+The collector can be started and stopped remotely, and the conveyor and trash bin status can be monitored in real-time.

 ## Contributing